kfgodel/diamond/wiki/api_guide.md

 # Structure of Diamond API
 This doc shows an overview of the Diamond API structure

+### Introduction
+There are 4 main concepts on Diamond:
+- **TypeInstance:**
+  Represents a single type and unifies all the variations that native reflection has for Java types (Class, ParameterizedType, AnnotatedType, TypeVariable, etc)
+- **TypeField:**
+  Represents a class field and allows its manipulation.
+Equivalent to `java.lang.Field`
+- **TypeMethod:**
+  Represents a class or interface method and allows its manipulation.
+Equivalent to `java.lang.Method`
+- **TypeConstructor:**
+  Represents a class constructor and allows instantiations.
+Equivalent to `java.lang.Constructor`

 ## TypeInstance
+This is probably the starting object to access the rest of the API.
+Usually created from a class: `Diamond.of(String.class)`

 - [names](names_api_guide.md)
   - [shortName](names_api_guide.md#how-to-get-the-simple-name-of-a-class-typenamesshortname)
   - [commonName](names_api_guide.md#how-to-get-the-name-of-a-class-typenamescommonname)